MattFlood7/LinkedInBot/README.md

 V: Number of profiles the bot actually visited (profiles you can access: rank 3 or less);

 Q: Number of profiles in queue.

+## Enhancements
+Please feel free to message me or open an issue if you have an idea for an enhancement!
+Seems like people are starting to use this and I would like to improve it.